chrisbag/backend-test-events/README.md

 ## Guidelines

-- You should use the Bunji dummy Node.js app as a starting Point
+- You should use the Bunji dummy Node.js app as a starting Point (this repo)
 - you are free to add any library you deem neceessary
 - here is the documentation for the dummy google calendar dummy api (it is protected by api token) : https://github.com/chrisbag/google-events-dummy
 - bear in mind that the bunji and google events models are slightly different